 Though files may corrupt and formats will become outdated, paper isn’t entirely safe either.
-One rogue match in a wastebasket can quickly consume a room with flames, wiping out orderly stacked shelves of composition books, incinerating years of diligence.
+One rogue match in a wastebasket can quickly consume a room with flames, wiping out orderly stacked shelves of composition books incinerating years of diligence.
 Binders can easily be left on car roofs (as a filmmaker friend of mine did several years ago, absentmindedly scattering months of movie-prep across mid-day traffic.)
 Such accidents can’t be avoided.

 Ink is bound to the paper upon which it is written.
 If we lose or damage that singular object, then we lose all of the information along with it.
 Digital technology offers us security in the redundant backups of the cloud.
 We know that dunking a Nexus in the toilet or cracking an iPhone means only the loss of the phone and not of the information.

-Stealing David Allen’s word from earlier: the cloud offers us a different kind of “ubiquity.”
-The cloud assures that should we forget our iPad or SurfaceBook at home, we can still access our files, notes and emails on a borrowed device.
-Any browser with an Internet connection affords access to the libraries of information that we’ve stored in our Box, Drive, Dropbox, Evernote, SkyDrive, iCloud and OneNote accounts, regardless of our location.
+Stealing David Allen’s word from earlier, the cloud offers us a different kind of “ubiquity.”
+The cloud assures that should we forget our iPad or SurfaceBook at home, we can still access our files, notes, and emails on a borrowed device.
+Any browser with an Internet connection affords access to the libraries of information that we’ve stored in our Box, Drive, Dropbox, Evernote, SkyDrive, iCloud, and OneNote accounts, regardless of our location.

 It can be organized and reorganized

 With the help of digital technologies, we can more easily collect all pertinent details and associated information in one place for easy access (which includes not only our own work but the work of other teammates as well).
-And with the help of services like Todoist, we can organize this information even further by attaching all reference material to associated tasks.
+With the help of services like Todoist, we can organize this information even further by attaching all reference material to associated tasks.

-Once ordered, the flexibility of the digital format allows for easy re-organization of files and data as circumstances evolve.
-And while space, whether digital or pressed pulp, is limited, a digital file allows us to more easily make additions than a white college-ruled page can.
-Files evolve in ways that would require paper to be re-written, cut-up, stapled or paper-clipped.
+Once ordered, the flexibility of the digital format allows for easy reorganization of files and data as circumstances evolve.
+And while space, whether digital or pressed pulp, is limited, a digital file allows us to make additions more easily than a white college-ruled page can.
+Files evolve in ways that would require paper to be re-written, cut up, stapled, or paper-clipped.

 It automates reminders

 Most people, even the most technology-resistant Luddites, would agree that digital calendars out-maneuver Day-Planners in almost every category.
-We can drop any event into Google calendar, iCal or Outlook and expect, with a relative level of security, that it will be stored and that we can clear it out from our own working memory.
-One need only spend a few hours sifting through videos on Youtube to see that even the most adamant Hobonichi and Bullet Journal lovers admit to paper’s limitation regarding effective future planning (particularly when dealing with tasks rather than events).
+We can drop any event into Google Calendar, iCal, or Outlook and expect, with a relative level of security, that it will be stored and that we can clear it out from our own working memory.
+One need only spend a few hours sifting through videos on YouTube to see that even the most adamant Hobonichi and Bullet Journal lovers admit to paper’s limitation regarding effective future planning (particularly when dealing with tasks rather than events).

-We simply can’t ignore the seamless beauty of a lockscreen alert reminding us of a friend’s birthday or of a concert we need to buy tickets for seven months in advance.
+We simply can’t ignore the seamless beauty of a lock screen alert reminding us of a friend’s birthday or of a concert we need to buy tickets for seven months in advance.
 And until the day that our spiral Rite in the Rain notebooks alert us with our grocery list when we near the grocery store, we’ll have to rely upon task management and calendar applications for this convenience.

 As author Tim Ferriss states: “Information is useful only to the extent that you can find it when you need it.”
 While he is referring to his love of paper notebooks, I find that his point more effectively describes the power of digital search.
-No matter how well we organize the insides of our notebooks with tables of content and indexes they will never be as effective as a simple keyword search.
+No matter how well we organize the insides of our notebooks with tables of content and indexes, they will never be as effective as a simple keyword search.

-Digital app search is robust enough to dig across entire accounts, through all notes, all screen-clippings, photos and even inside of all attached documents.
-The speed and accuracy of these search functions are truly astounding and they leave paper lovers staring intently at their bookshelves trying to recall which notebook or notebooks hold the information needed.
+Digital app search is robust enough to dig across entire accounts, through all notes, all screen-clippings, photos, and even inside of all attached documents.
+The speed and accuracy of these search functions are truly astounding, and they leave paper lovers staring intently at their bookshelves, trying to recall which notebook or notebooks hold the information needed.

-Many, if not all, online services offer us the glorious benefit of real-time collaboration, allowing us to simultaneously work on a document with a co-worker in Peru, one in Taiwan and one in Portugal.
-We can make notes, track comments and see all progress instantly, saving not only time but also reducing confusion.
-Similar collaboration can only be achieved using paper by having all parties not only in the same city, but in the same room.
+Many, if not all, online services offer us the glorious benefit of real-time collaboration, allowing us to simultaneously work on a document with a co-worker in Peru, one in Taiwan, and one in Portugal.
+We can make notes, track comments, and see all progress instantly, saving not only time but also reducing confusion.
+Similar collaboration can only be achieved using paper by having all parties not only in the same city but in the same room.

 Integrating paper and digital: The Medium Method